Crimson Skies: High Road to Revenge: Storyline

 Nathan and the Fortune Hunters with the aid of a pirate ship captain, destroy the hidden base of the "Hollywood Knights", a militia run by the "Nation of Hollywood" dedicated to stopping Sky Piracy in the surrounding land.
 They then receive a distress call from Doc who reports being under attack.
-When Nathan and the Fortune Hunters return to Fassenbiender's lab, they find it under attack from Die Spinne, a large group of planes with advanced weaponry.
-They destroy the attacking group's Zeppelin, causing it to crash.
+When Nathan and the Fortune Hunters return to Fassenbiender's lab, they find it under attack by several planes and a heavily-armored zeppelin belonging to Die Spinne, a mysterious faction with advanced weaponry.
+Upon destroying their zeppelin, its nose separates itself from the rest of the airship's wreckage and transforms into a spider-like walking tank.
 Although they repel the threat, they find that the attackers have still succeeded in killing the Doc.
 Nathan, along with Betty (Tasia Valenza), Big John (Wally Wingert), and the other Fortune Hunters, embarks on a campaign to find those responsible and have them "brought to justice."
 He and the Fortune Hunters travel to Arixo, seeking out a mine producing titanium, the only material that could be used to build the wind turbine; there, they hope to gain clues as to the identity of Doc's murderer.
 During his search, Nathan comes across Maria (Nika Futterman), who agrees to lead him to the titanium mine on the condition that she is allowed to join the Fortune Hunters.
 They run into a road block, as to get to the mine they must cross Navajo Nation which has had its borders closed.
 The Fortune Hunters retrieve a sacred statue and return it to the Navajo as a show of good will.
 Nathan also passes three tests set by the Navajo to prove his worth.
 Together they all continue to the mine, and discover that the mining operation is controlled by the Red Skull Legion, headed by a man named Khan, who Nathan personally knows.
 Nathan then proceeds in destroying the Red Skulls and a giant mechanical worm created by Die Spinne.